NexMaker-Fab/2023zjude-InnoWarm/docs/FilesList/webpage.md

 ## 1.6 Future Enhancements

 The interface is simple and the content is thin.
-In the subsequent lessons, we can refer to different materials and tutorials, and continue to explore more diversified screens and more interesting web interactions~
+In the subsequent lessons, we can refer to different materials and tutorials, and continue to explore more diversified screens and more interesting web interactions :)

 ## 1.7 Reference & Acknowledgment